 How to Improve First Reply Time?

 Customer service teams should be knowledgeable and well-equipped to resolve customer issues quickly.
-So, investing in training and some tools is critical for speedy FRT.
+So, investing in training and some tools is critical for a fast FRT.

 Steps to take to improve first response time: